Skip to Content

 Tucked away near several other buildings in downtown Nashville, Bootleggers Inn is a quiet, dimly-lit bar that might not catch your eye right off the bat.

+It isn’t painted purple or flashing with neon lights.
 You might need to circle the block before you even find it.

 Once you’re inside, however, Bootleggers Inn will offer an extremely atmospheric vibe that befits Nashville’s underground music scene.